1 Parkland Boulevard, Brisbane City, Queensland

 A fast-growing Australian rainforest tree bearing distinctive blue edible fruits.
 The Blue Quandong has a large buttressed trunk with vertically flat visible roots which are as much a feature as the actual tree.

-A subtropical look in the garden with the bright red band of curving shrubs in the garden.
+A very subtropical look in the garden with the bright red band of shrubs at the base a hedge of dark green plants.

 Two dark green trees in the open lawned area give a subtropical look in the garden overall … especially when they have colourful flowers on the trees.